Ecwid (by Lightspeed) Review 2023: Solid Ecommerce Software?

 In terms of marketing & analytics, Ecwid isn't terrible, but also isn't great, offering little more than the bare minimum of features and options.

-Ecwid's help center is bursting with FAQs, guides, articles, and more, detailing the service's features, even across different operating systems.
+Ecwid's help center is bursting with FAQs, guides, articles, and more, detailing the service's features across different operating systems.
 Particularly nice are the abundant video guides, which are well-narrated, and have closed captions, should English not be your first language.
-The entire help center has a full-text search, making it child's play to find precisely what you need.
+The entire help center can be text-searched, making it child's play to find precisely what you need.

 Ecwid's help center is very comprehensive, easy to navigate, and informative.

-Perhaps you've noticed a trend with Ecwid, because we have.
-The options for contacting support are, you guessed it, dependent upon your subscription.
+Perhaps you've noticed a trend with Ecwid: Which support channels you can use depends upon your subscription.
 Free users can only get in touch via email.
 Venture subscribers can ask for help via live chat; Business subscribers get a hotline, and Unlimited users get priority support.
-In our test, we waited three days for a reply to our query, which is a very poor response time, however you cut it.
+In our test, we waited three days for a reply to our query, which is a very slow response time.

 Ecwid comes in four different subscriptions, including the free version.
 The paid packages are named Venture, Business, and Unlimited.
 Subscription fees can be paid monthly, or annually, with the latter including a small discount.

 As the subscription price increases, these limitations disappear.
-In the Venture package, you can manage 100 products, 2,500 in the Business subscription, and in the Unlimited package, well, what do you think?
-That's right, as many as you want.
+In the Venture package, you can manage 100 products, 2,500 in the Business subscription, and in the Unlimited package, as many as you want.
 Discount codes and access to the App Market are unlocked starting with the Venture package, whereas Business subscribers can make use of product filters and variations.

 Like most ecommerce platforms we've reviewed, Ecwid doesn't charge transaction fees, however, the payment gateways do, so pay attention to these.